Financial Aid For Students

 FEDERAL TEACH GRANT – The federal government provides this award to qualifying students accepted into Hope’s education program pursuing specific majors or minors.
 The grant requires four years of full-time teaching service in a federally designated high-need field at a low-income school.
 Failure to meet the teaching service requirement results in the grant converting to a Federal Direct Unsubsidized Loan with interest charged back to the date of disbursement.
 Awards are prorated for less than full-time enrollment.
 To receive the funds, students must annually complete TEACH Grant counseling and an Agreement to Serve document.

-MICHIGAN COMPETITIVE SCHOLARSHIP – This state gift aid (limited to Michigan residents) is based on a student's demonstrated financial need and applicable ACT or SAT test score.
+MICHIGAN COMPETITIVE SCHOLARSHIP – This state gift aid (limited to Michigan residents) is based on a student's demonstrated financial need and applicable SAT test score.
 For renewal in future years, the student must continue to demonstrate financial need and demonstrate a cumulative grade point average of 2.0 and meet Satisfactory Academic Progress Policy requirements.
 The student must be enrolled at least half-time (at least six credits per semester) in a degree program to remain eligible for this award.
 Students enrolled part-time (six to eleven credits per semester) are eligible for a prorated award.
 A student is limited to ten semesters of eligibility under this program.

 MICHIGAN TUITION GRANT – This state gift aid (limited to Michigan residents) is based on a student's demonstrated financial need and is available only to students attending Michigan private colleges.
 For renewal in future years, the student must continue to demonstrate financial need and meet Satisfactory Academic Progress Policy requirements.
 The student must be enrolled at least half-time (six credits or more a semester) to remain eligible for this award.
 Students enrolled less than full time (six to eleven credits a semester) are eligible for a prorated award.
 A student is limited to ten semesters of eligibility under this program.

 LOAN ASSISTANCE – BOTH NEED-BASED AND NON-NEED-BASED – Loans are an invaluable resource for many students and their families in financing a college education.
 Loans allow students to postpone paying a portion of their educational costs until they complete their education or leave school.
 Some loans are awarded on the basis of financial need and repayment does not begin until after a student graduates, withdraws from college, or drops below half-time enrollment (fewer than six credits per semester).
-Other loans are available to both the student and his/her parents regardless of financial need and offer various repayment options.
+Other loans are available to both the student and their parents regardless of financial need and offer various repayment options.

 Loan descriptions and terms are briefly described below and in the promissory notes the borrower is required to sign.